Can I Refuse A Breathalyzer Test?

 refuse a breathalyzer test

-You feel just fine however now you’re feeling regretful that you forgot to put on your turn signal when changing lanes.
-No one was behind you so does it really matter?
+You feel just fine, however, now you’re feeling regretful that you forgot to use your turn signal when changing lanes.
+No one was behind you, so does it really matter?

 Of course, the police see that omission and promptly pull you over.